CTXz/SublimeSSH/README.md

 Once the necessary tools/packages have been installed, you may go ahead and clone this repository into your Sublime Packages Directory.

 ## Usage

-Using this Plug-In is fairly straight forward, for a full list of commands see the command section below.
+Using this Plug-In is fairly simple, for a full list of commands see the command section below.

 Start out by creating a SSH Interface.
 This can be done using <b> ALT + SHIFT + A </b>